It had arrived, as most days tend to.

 On opening the carrier in what has become ‘her room’, we got our first good look at our 12 week old Bengal kitten, in the flesh.

-Lying at the back of the carrier, a pair of big blue eyes studied us.
+Lying at the back of the carrier, a pair of big eyes studied us.
 She was very beautiful and as I’ve found, photographs often don’t do Bengal cats justice.

 We’d read Basia’s information sheet on how to handle a new kitten, plus one or two I’d received from other breeders.